jingbojin/Vue-TS-Bootstrap/README.md

 1. An exam page: Allow users to input/select their answers.
 2. A result page: Show users what they have submitted, with start and finish time.

-Once users submitted their answers, they will be redirected to the result page.
+* Once users submitted their answers, they will be redirected to the result page.
+* In the result page, there is a `Try again` button in the end of the page, so that users can take retry the exam.
+* Therefore, both page can navigate to each other.

 There are 3 types of questions: